Aim and Outputs

 The new information learned during the course can be used to develop innovative tourism products and services, to understand and respect local cultures.

-The course will be launched later this year 2020 and it will be free for everyone!
+The course will be launched early 2021 and it will be free for everyone!

 Output 3 – Guidelines and New Tourism Products and Services through Network Building

-Start-ups, SMEs and other project participants will co-create guidelines for culturally sensitive tourism business in order to raise awareness and respect towards cultural diversity in The Arctic tourism context among tourism actors.
-These guidelines will be co-created in workshops organised during benchmarks and also nationally.
+Start-ups, SMEs and other project participants have helped the project to co-create guidelines for culturally sensitive tourism business in order to raise awareness and respect towards cultural diversity in The Arctic tourism context among tourism actors.
+These guidelines will be co-created based on the videos recorded for the online course as well as other material collected during the project lifetime.

 Moreover, the project will enable the project participants to familiarize with each other and test visit each others businesses during benchmarks.
 The first benchmark was done in Nov-Dec 2019 in Greenland.
 This process will result a transboundary network of tourism actors and co-created new, culturally sensitive tourism products and services.